I bought my first camera in 1978, a Rollei 35T, to take

 film cameras.
 Contrary to my initial expectations, I

-the digital camera.
-I eventually bought a pocket-sized
+digital camera.
+I eventually bought a smaller digital

-digital and have found it so convenient that I hardly ever
+and have found it so convenient that I stopped using the

 —Lowell Skoog